josmar-crwdstffng/angular/packages/bazel/docs/BAZEL_SCHEMATICS.md

 ## Angular CLI

-If you'd like to revert to the default Angular CLI builder, you could restore the original Angular config from backup by replacing `angular.json` with `angular.json.bak`.
+If you would like to revert to the default Angular CLI builder, you could restore the original Angular config from backup by replacing `angular.json` with `angular.json.bak`.